 I’ve seen a few clients who hired someone who gave a great song and dance to their presentation, and then brought me in to provide some oversight to the project, and I quickly realized that the freelancer didn’t know quite as much as what they originally said they did.

 This freelancer did three things that were immediate red flags – they made public, and indexed by Google, a production version of the website.
 Anyone who works with websites at any level should understand the difference between a production version and a live version of a website.
-This means that things on that production version were incorrect, had wrong pricing, weren’t properly connected to the systems they needed to be connected to, and as soon as they had it indexed actually competed for search engine results with their live site.
+This means that things on that production version were incorrect, had incorrect pricing, weren’t properly connected to the systems they needed to be connected to, and as soon as they had it indexed actually competed for search engine results with their live site.

 The freelancer then also made racist comments to my client about the difficulty of having to work with an angry Asian woman.
 My client doesn’t stand for that type of behavior, and this was the final nail in the freelancer’s coffin.
 My client thanked the freelancer for the work to date, made sure the one month of service was paid in full, and then cancelled the contract.

 By the way, that “angry Asian woman” was supposedly me.
 I wasn’t even angry, just asking for information.
 And it was also funny because I’m not Asian.
-My last name may be Asian, but I am very white.
+My last name may be Asian, but I am noticeably caucasian.
 So he didn’t even get that right – which only takes one look at my email signature which contains my headshot specifically to help end this specific confusion 😉

 This problem was a result of the business owner not having the knowledge themselves to be able to fully vet the freelancer.
 The answer was us outlining what services they needed and did not need based upon an audit of their website.